nhn/tui.placeholder/README.md

 ### how to use

-1. install yeoman in global.
+install yeoman in global.

 ```bash
 npm install -g yeoman
 ```

-2. clone this repository anywhere in your local machine.
+clone this repository anywhere in your local machine.

 ```bash
 git clone https://github.nhnent.com/fe/generator-fe-scaffold.git
 ```

-3. type below command in repsotiry root directory.
+type below command in repsotiry root directory.

 ```bash
 npm link
 ```

-4. happy hacking~
+done. just use it.

 ```bash
 yo fe-scaffold